vishnuvardhan833199/PropIntel/README.md

-# 🚀 PropIntel Lite – AI Property Risk Analyzer
+# 🚀 PropIntel – AI Property Risk Analyzer

 ## 📌 Overview

-PropIntel Lite is an AI-powered system that analyzes property documents and detects potential risks using OCR and NLP.
+PropIntel is an AI-powered system that analyzes property documents and detects potential risks using OCR and NLP.

 ## ⚙️ Features